xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

    hard  to  write  a compiler for, as well.
 C  is  a  popular language,  and  it  has  a  reputation  for  letting you  do virtually  anything that is possible to  do.
-Despite  the success of Small C, C is _NOT_ an easy language to parse.
+Despite  the success of Small C, C is _not_ an easy language to parse.

 A C program has  less  structure than its Pascal counterpart.
 At the top level, everything in C is a static declaration, either of